Find a doctor

 The Emergency Department welcomes you 24/7.
 No prior formalities are required and practical procedures will be handled in the Emergency Department.

 THE DIFFERENT STAGES OF YOUR CARE AT THE EMERGENCY WARD

 ADMISSION AT THE EMERGENCY WARD

-An administrative office staff member will ask you for the following documents and information:
+A member of the emergency reception staff will ask you for the following documents and information :